tracel-ai/burn-bench/burnbench/README.md

 ## Execute benchmarks with cargo

 To execute a benchmark against a given backend using only cargo is done with the `bench` command.
-In this case the backend is a feature of this crate.
+In this case the backend is a feature of your crate.

 ```sh
 > cargo bench --features wgpu-fusion